core-wg/coap-pubsub/draft-ietf-core-coap-pubsub.md

 creator proposes topic name but broker approves
 -->

-A client can add a new topic to a collection of topics by submitting a representation of the initial topic configuration (see Section {{topic-configuration-representation}}) in a POST request to the topic collection URI.
+A client can add a new topic to a collection of topics by submitting a representation of the initial topic resource (see Section {{topic-resource-representation}}) in a POST request to the topic collection URI.

 The topic specification sent in the payload should use a supported serialization of the CoRE link format {{!RFC6690}} but other serializations like {{?I-D.ietf-core-coral}} may be used in the future.